Post-Production Tech and ’Flows

 VFX for “F9:” Fueling the “Fast & Furious” Post Pipeline

-“F9.”
-Cr: Universal The crowd pleasing Fast & Furious franchise reaches its Moonraker period when a Pontiac Fiero strapped to a rocket engine targets and destroys a satellite in space. […]
+The Fast & Furious franchise reaches its “Moonraker” phase, strapping a Pontiac Fiero to a rocket engine to destroy a satellite in space.

 Adrian Pennington